Petopp/Udacity_Project_2/README.md

 2. Uploaded this file to Azure Machine Learning in to a dataset.

-2a.
-In the AutoML functionality, we have defined that the problem we want to tackle is a classification.
+    -In the AutoML functionality, we have defined that the problem we want to tackle is a classification.
 We have also defined that the variable y (which refers to the decision      whether a customer is eligible or not) is our target variable (binary variable).

 3. Then a compute-cluster was generated ("Standard-DS12_v2").